R6chel/UniFirstSemester/Sem1EndProject/README.txt

 The shape's movement can be manipualted until it collides with the predetermined terminal window border.

 Controls:

-Move the shape UP, DOWN, LEFT,RIGHT via Arrow Keys.
+Move the shape UP, DOWN, LEFT, RIGHT via Arrow Keys.
 Increase and decrease the shape's size with "+" and "-" keys.

 Compile with GCC and run in CMD.